Dimi1991/datastructures/README.md

 # datastructures
 Contains different kinds of datastructures/ collections, like HashList or LinkedList.
-It si an eclipse project
+It is an eclipse project.
+The javadocs contain some documentation about some classes that are not uploaded yet.